USDA-SCINet/scinet-workbooks/workbooks/_computing-skills/command-line/configuration/variables.md

   ```
   * This ensures the change is permanent across future shell sessions.
 The use of `echo` combined with appending (`>>`) and immediately sourcing the `.bashrc` is a common and effective approach.

+{% include alert class="tip" content="For more information on persisting variables for all future shells, including best practices, see the [Shell configuration persistence tutorial](../persistence/)" %}

 #### Check or change a default $SHELL